giardiello/idt-calculator/README.md

 ### Prosumer Camera IDT Archive

-The IDT App for Prosumer Cameras requires a Zip archive file, i.e. IDT archive, with a specific structure and content.
+The IDT App for Prosumer Cameras requires a Zip archive file, with a specific structure and content.
+The application supports all type of images directly supported by OpenImageIO (OIIO), such as DPX, EXR, TIFF, JPEG, PNGs, etc.

 ### Explicit Specification

 The explicit specification of the IDT archive requires a root JSON file describing the paths to the various image sequences.
+This JSON file is automatically created when using the webapp UI, or it needs to be manually provided when working directly with the API.

 ![IDT Archive Explicit Structure](docs/_static/idt_archive_explicit_structure.png)